MOBILE PENETRATION TESTING

 Whether an application performs code integrity checks to prevent code tampering and modifying at an attackers’ will.
 Mobile applications developed for certain business verticals may have severe implications of code modification such as in gaming sector, compared to others.

-Due to the inherent nature of the code, most applications can be reverse-engineered.
+Due to the inherent nature of the code, most applications can be reverse-engineered using relevant mobile security testing tools.
 Although this helps an attacker to understand the underlying code, an application must ensure various defences to avoid IP theft or allow exploitations of any vulnerabilities.

 Any hidden or undocumented features that can be identified and exploited to gain access to underlying systems hosting vulnerable code.